 Organic cotton yarn is completely free of pesticides and is not genetically modified.
 Organic cotton yarn is very eco-friendly and, some say, even softer than other cotton yarns.
 Softer, planet friendly, and toxin-free?
 Sounds pretty amazing.

 Because cotton makes for a soft baby yarn, knitters love to make cool cotton knit blankets.

 You could also make knitted dishcloths or wash cloths, produce bags, or other household projects.
 It’s also a great summer yarn, perfect for making light summer tops or blouses.

 Tips for Knitting with Cotton Yarn

-- To counter 100 % cotton yarn’s lack of memory, some knitters suggest knitting with smaller needles than the ball band suggests.
+- To counter 100% cotton yarn’s lack of memory, some knitters suggest knitting with smaller needles than the yarn label suggests.
 This will give you a tighter, more solid knit fabric.

 - Some knitters find cotton to be slippery.
 You may want to experiment with different types of knitting needles before starting your knitting project.